nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 ## Revisiting `this`

-The `this` keyword complex topic that can take some time to master.
+The `this` keyword is a complex topic that can take some time to master.
 Every time an execution context is created it gives us access to a variable called `this` which can be very useful for writing dynamic code.

 `this` will be pointing at (or referencing) a different object depending on how the function is defined and called in the script.

-Let's look at a few scenarios...
+In the following examples, `this` always references the `Window` object:

 ### `this` in the global execution context
 ```javascript